-In recent years there has been a trend towards training less, but better – where better means more intensive.
+There has been a trend towards training less, but better – where better means more intensive.
 This was the same philosophy I trained under, and it worked perfectly for me.
 I trained between 8-12 hours per week and a bit more leading up to the Ironman.

 The Art of Starting Easy

-For most people, who want to do their first Ironman, they have to start really, really easy.
+For most people, who want to do their first Ironman, they have to start easy.
 Of course, how easy depends upon your background, but even though you may have been used to running a yearly marathon, a triathlon is something different and something new for your body.

-When I first started, I trained too much and too fast and that meant that I was sick again and again.
+When I first started, I trained too much and too fast, and that meant that I was sick again and again.
 I just wanted to train a lot and get this thing started.
-If I had the flu, I would return to training as soon as possible, instead of taking my time and getting 100% ready.
+If I had the flu, I would return to training as soon as possible instead of taking my time and getting 100% ready.

-This really sounds simple, but I see this kind of mistake again and again.
-Dedication and motivation are great, but you really have to start easy and build up, so your body gets used to training a lot.
+This sounds simple, but I see this kind of mistake again and again.
+Dedication and motivation are great, but you have to start easy and build up, so your body gets used to training a lot.

 Planning your training